 Participating in “drinking games” (including but not limited to: flip cup, beer pong, Century Club, and kings), and/or participating in activities where drinking is a consequence, within residence is prohibited.

-Possession and/or consumption of “common source” alcohol [e.g. Kegs, “bubbas”, Jell-O shooters, Texas Mickeys, other large containers of alcohol (defined as 16oz or 501mL of beer/60oz or 1775 mL hard liquor/1.75L of wine/16oz or 501mL of pre-mixed alcoholic beverage (cooler))] including home brewing or wine making equipment) is prohibited.
+Possession and/or consumption of “common source” alcohol [e.g. Kegs, “bubbas”, Jell-O shooters, Texas Mickeys, other large containers of alcohol is prohibited.
+Large containers of alcohol are defined as 16oz or 501mL of beer/60oz or 1775 mL hard liquor/1.75L of wine/16oz or 501mL of pre-mixed alcoholic beverage (cooler).
+Home brewing or wine making equipment is also prohibited.

 Please note: The Department of Residences reserves the right to confiscate alcohol-related paraphernalia (e.g. funnels) deemed to be associated with mass consumption of alcohol or its glorification in residence.